In order to participate in the program, graduate students must:

 - The GCRC Application for Admission

 - Statement of Intent, which addresses the following question: Why do you believe that gaining skills and knowledge necessary to be an effective researcher will help you obtain your professional and career goals?
 One page minimum.

 The completed application packet is due by 5 p.m. on Wednesday, April 8, 2020.
-It must be submitted to the front office of the Graduate College (FDH #352).
+It must be submitted to the Graduate College Welcome Center (GTW 200).
 Once applications have been reviewed and approved, accepted GCRC applicants will receive an email confirmation of admission to the GCRC via their Rebelmail account.